anetczuk/LinakDeskApp/README.md

 - testlinakdeskapp -- unit tests for the application

-### Running application
+## Running application

+To run application try one of:
+- run *src/linakdeskctl*
+- run *src/linakdeskapp/main.py*
+- execute *cd src; python3 -m linakdeskapp*

-To run application simply execute *linakdeskapp/main.py* file.
-Application can be run in profiler mode.
+Application can be run in profiler mode passing *--profile* as command line parameter.

 ### Running mock service